awsdocs/aws-iot-docs/developerguide/iot-quick-start.md

 + A policy resource to authorize your thing object to interact with AWS IoT
 + The script to download the AWS Device SDK and run the sample program on your device

-1. When you're ready to continue, choose the **Download connection kit for** button to download the connection kit for the platform that you chose earlier\.
+1. When you're ready to continue, choose the **Download connection kit** button to download the connection kit for the platform that you chose earlier\.
 ![\[AWS IoT console certificate file download page\]](http://docs.aws.amazon.com/iot/latest/developerguide/images/aws-iot-learn-download-connection-kit_1.png)

 1. If you're running this procedure on your device, save the connection kit file to a directory from which you can run command line commands\.